hashicorp/design-system/website/docs/components/toast/partials/guidelines/overview.md

-Toasts deliver messages to communicate an ongoing process or as a result of a user's actions.
+Toasts deliver messages to communicate an ongoing process or result of a user action.
 They typically disappear after a set interval or upon user dismissal, offering a non-intrusive way to provide feedback.